maxnrb/MCQ_Manager/README.md

 make install
 ```

+If the CLion don't find pistache, you need to include directories to the installation of pistache in the CMakeLists.txt file.

 ## Server

 To start the server, you must add command argument for the url and for enabling console output.